workframers/artemis/doc/02_basics.md

       }
     }"))
 ```
 Now, just like with `query!`, we pass our document to the `mutate!`.
-Like it's
+Like its
 counterpart function, `mutate!` also returns a channel, so we'll want to take
 messages off it.